FHK:Fuji Hokuroku Flux Observation Site

 Zeng J., Saigusa N., Ide R., Zhao X.,

-2019: Enhanced understory carbon flux
+2019: Enhanced understory carbon flux components and robustness of net

 CO2 exchange after thinning in a larch